tencentyun/intlcloud-documents/API/API 3.0/管理工具/访问管理/cam-2019-01-16-doc-20190522/调用方式/请求结构_intl.md

 The Content-Type types supported by POST request:

 * application/json (recommended).
-The TC3-HMAC-SHA256 signature method must be used.
+You must use TC3-HMAC-SHA256 to calculate the signature.
 * application/x-www-form-urlencoded.
-The HmacSHA1 or HmacSHA256 signature method must be used.
+You must use HmacSHA1 or HmacSHA256 to calculate the signature.
-* multipart/form-data (only supported by certain APIs).
-The TC3-HMAC-SHA256 signature method must be used.
+* multipart/form-data (only supported by certain APIs).You must use TC3-HMAC-SHA256 to calculate the signature.

-The request packet size of a GET request cannot exceed 32 KB.
-A POST request cannot exceed 1 MB when the HmacSHA1 or HmacSHA256 signature method is used.
-A POST request can be up to 10 MB when the TC3-HMAC-SHA256 signature method is used.
+The packet size of a GET request cannot exceed 32 KB.
+Every POST request signed with HmacSHA1 or HmacSHA256 signatures must have a size no larger than 1 MB.
+POST requests that signed with TC3-HMAC-SHA256 signatures can have a size up to 10 MB.

 ## 4. Character Encoding

-Only UTF-8 encoding is used.
+Only UTF-8 encoding can be used.